 My classics degree provided me with the opportunity to work as a shore excursion leader on board a cruise ship that focused on culture and antiquity.
 This gave me the chance to explore much of the world, leading passengers across three continents and more than 40 countries.
 After 14 months on board, I relocated to Australia for one year on a working visa.
 Wanting to settle down on home soil, but keen to use my travel industry and classics experience, I joined Audley.

-I began my Audley career as a Hidden Beaches Specialist and having spent extensive time in Turkey, Greece and Italy, I then became one of the founding members of our Europe department and now enjoy sharing my travel knowledge and passion with others and inspiring them to travel.
+I began my Audley career as a Hidden Beaches Specialist, yet having spent extensive time in Europe exploring ancient history and culture, I then became one of the founding members of our Europe department and now enjoy sharing my travel knowledge and passion with others and inspiring them to travel.

 Speak to Layla